rust-lang/rust/src/doc/book/ownership.md

 and `v1` were still accessible we'd end up with an invalid vector since it would not know that the heap data has been truncated.
-Now, the part of the vector `v1` on the stack does not agree with its corresponding part on the heap. `v1` still thinks there are three elements in the vector and will happily let us access the non existent element `v1[2]` but as you might already know this is a recipe for disaster.
+Now, the part of the vector `v1` on the stack does not agree with the corresponding part on the heap. `v1` still thinks there are three elements in the vector and will happily let us access the non existent element `v1[2]` but as you might already know this is a recipe for disaster (might lead to a segfault).

 This is why Rust forbids using `v` after we’ve done the move.